 Of course, the best practice is to not drink too much and drive, but mistakes happen.

 Once you see the flashing lights, pull over as soon as it is safe.
+Use your turn signal, and get all the way off the road so the officer can safely approach your car.

 Do not admit to drinking.
 Doesn’t matter if you smell like a gin distillery.
 Doesn’t matter if you’ve had half a thimble.
 The prosecutor will use admissions of drinking against you.